wenewzhang/mixin_network-nodejs-bot2/README.md

 ```bash
 yarn add mixin-node-client
 ```
-Now the package.json should contails the library package.
+Now the package.json should contains the library package.
 ```json
 "dependencies": {
   "mixin-node-client": "^0.6.0"
 }
 ```
-If you clone this repository, just excute **yarn** to download all dependency packages.
+If you clone this repository, just execute **yarn** to download all dependency packages.

-### Create you first app in developer dash board
+### Create you first app in developer dashboard
 Create an app by following [tutorial](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account).

 ### Generate parameter for your app
-Remember to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required infomation: user id, session id, private key because they are required in config.js file soon.
+Remember to [generate parameter](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-secure-parameter-for-your-app) and write down required information: user id, session id, private key because they are required in config.js file soon.

 ![mixin_network-keys](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/mixin_network-keys.png)
 In the folder, create a file: config.js.
 Copy the following content into it.
 > config.js
 ```javascript
 // NOTE: please update this config file with your app parameter